atlassian/react-beautiful-dnd/docs/patterns/virtual-lists.md

 ## Usage

-`react-beautiful-dnd` does not provide it's own virtual list library so there is a bit of wiring that you will need to do in order to get going with virtual lists 🛠
+`react-beautiful-dnd` does not provide it's own virtual list abstraction so there is a bit of wiring that you will need to do in order to get going with existing virtual list solutions 🛠

 ### Enable overscanning